ryanhellerud1/kovuchatbot/README.md

 1.  **Document Upload**: Users can upload documents through the UI.
 2.  **Processing & Chunking**: The documents are parsed and split into smaller, manageable chunks of text.
 3.  **Embedding Generation**: Each text chunk is converted into a vector embedding using a sentence-transformer model.
-4.  **Vector Storage**: The embeddings are stored as a JSON array in a PostgreSQL database alongside the text chunks.
+4.  **Vector Storage**: The embeddings are stored in a `vector` column in a PostgreSQL database alongside the text chunks.
-5.  **Retrieval**: When a user sends a message, the application fetches all document chunks for the user and performs a cosine similarity search in-memory to find the most relevant ones.
+5.  **Retrieval**: When a user sends a message, the application performs a cosine similarity search using the `pgvector` extension to find the most relevant document chunks.
 6.  **Context Injection**: The retrieved text chunks are injected into the prompt as context for the language model.
 7.  **Generation**: The LLM generates a response that is grounded in the provided context, resulting in more accurate and relevant answers.